nitrain/nitrain/README.md

-# Data Augmentation, Loading, and High-Level Training for Pytorch
+## High-Level Training, Data Augmentation, and Utilities for Pytorch

 This package provides a few things:
 - A high-level module for Keras-like training with callbacks, constraints, and regularizers.